-From a surname which comes from two distinct sources.
+From a surname that comes from two distinct sources.
 As an Irish surname it is a variant of REILLY

 .
 As an English surname it is derived from a place name meaning "rye clearing"

-ROBERT m English, French, Swedish, Norwegian, Danish, German, Dutch, Czech, Polish, Russian, Slovene, Croatian, Romanian, Ancient Germanic
+ROBERT m English, French, Swedish, Norwegian, Danish, German, Dutch, Finnish, Estonian, Czech, Polish, Russian, Slovene, Croatian, Romanian, Catalan, Ancient Germanic

 From the Germanic name Hrodebert

 , derived from the Germanic elements hrod

 "fame" and beraht